 “From his thin body wrapped in a somber clothing and from the intense light of his gaze shines his simple, profound, sweet and profound personality.”

-Daijōji, 72nd Abbot Rev. Tenrai Ryūshin Azuma Rōshi
+Daijōji, former 72nd Abbot Rev. Tenrai Ryūshin Azuma Rōshi

 Keizan Jōkin Zenji 瑩山紹瑾禅師